briansu2004/udemy-devops-real-projects/010-MinikubeGrafanaPrometheusMultipassMonitoring/01_YN_WindowsOnly.md

 #### 1. [Option] Deploy a test VM

-If you don't want to install **node exporter** in your local machine directly, you can just spin up a fresh new VM by [multipass](https://multipass.run/install).
+If we don't want to install **node exporter** in our local machine directly, we can just spin up a fresh new VM by [multipass](https://multipass.run/install).

-If you are using Ubunut, you can run below commands to create a new VM via `multipass`:
+If we are using Ubunut, we can run below commands to create a new VM via `multipass`:

 ```dos
 snap install multipass